Nicetink/Effinitum-X/README.md

 - **System Information**: Detailed information about CPU, memory, disks, and other system components
 - **System Cleanup**: Remove temporary files, clean recycle bin, browser cache, and other unnecessary files
 - **Disk Analyzer**: Find and visualize large files to free up disk space
+- **Disk Optimization**: Check and optimize your disks with CHKDSK and defragmentation tools
 - **Process Manager**: View and manage running processes with the ability to terminate them
 - **Startup Manager**: View and optimize programs that start with Windows
+- **UWP Apps Manager**: View and uninstall UWP applications from your system
+- **Windows Defender Control**: Enable or disable Windows Defender with a single click
+- **Windows Update Manager**: Control Windows Update service to stop automatic updates
+- **Zapret-Discord-YouTube Integration**: Helps to bypass Discord and YouTube blocks in certain regions

 ## Screenshots